Table of Contents

 1. Less Caffeinated Beverages

 If you have problems with teeth stains, start by cutting out black tea, coffee, red wine, and dark sodas.
-The high contents of caffeine in these products could possibly cause unwanted discoloration.
+The high contents of caffeine in these products could cause unwanted discoloration.
 Some people believe that if you drink these listed items through a straw, you will not get dental fluorosis.
 However, this is not true.
 The liquid still gets in touch with your teeth once it enters the mouth, thus causing staining.
 You can replace these products easily with green tea, decaffeinated coffee, white wine, and light-colored sodas.

 2. Products with Low Fluoride Levels